 - Brabham BT35 (Nick Craw): New to Nick Craw, and raced initially in the British Formula Atlantic series at the start of 1971 before moving to the North American SCCA series in May.
 Borrowed by Alan Lader for the 1971 SCCA Runoffs.
 Raced by Craw at Bogotá in early 1972, then sold to Bob Schutt (Kirkwood, MO) for Midwest Division SCCA FB in 1972 and 1973.
 Sold to Dorsey Schroeder (Manchester, MO) and raced by him 1974, 1975 and 1976.
 Then to Mike Mahan in 1976 or 1977 for autocross, and next to Greg Scharnburg in 1980, also for autocross.
 In October 2001, it was bought from Scharnburg by Mike Winebrenner (Sellersburg, Indiana).

 - March 702 (David Morgan): Although given the number 702/6 by March, this was the development F2 car built using the very first Arch Motors frame.
 It raced just once in 1970 when Howden Ganley appeared in it at Mantorp Park in August.
 At the start of 1971, it was fitted with a Vegantune twin cam for Formula Atlantic, and was driven by David Morgan at the Mallory Park round in March, taking pole position and winning.
 He was second in the next race at Castle Combe, but then the car was advertised by March, and bought by John Nicholson, who used it for the rest of that season.
 Advertised by Nicholson (Ashford, Middlesex) in August 1972.
-Next seen when used by Martin Steele (Faringdon, Oxfordshire) in sprints in 1973 and 1974.
-Then sold on and becomes confused with the similar adventures of 702/1.
-Bought back by Steele in 1981, restored and used in UK historic racing in 1985 and 1986.
-History then unknown until Mike Scott (Exeter, Devon) was reportedly driving 702/6 in FORCE events in 2003, and he later appeared in Masters events in 2006.
+Bought from Nicholson in October 1972 by Martin Steele (Faringdon, Oxfordshire) and used in sprints in 1973 and the first half of 1974.
+Sold in July 1974 to Peter Fisk (Cambridge) who raced it in speed events from 1974 to 1979.
+The car was fitted with a BDA engine, and Fisk sometimes shared with Robert Glass, also of Cambridge.
+Fisk advertised the car in October 1980 and sold it back to Steele in March 1981.
+Steele restored it and used it in UK historic racing in 1985 and 1986.
+Retained until sold in November 1998 to Mike Scott (Exeter, Devon) who drove it in FORCE events in 2003, and later appeared with it in Masters events in 2006.
 Sold in 2009 to Satoshi Onishi (Miharuno, Japan) and used by him in Japanese historic events.

 - Brabham BT35 (Ed Reeves): New to Ed Reeves for British Formula Atlantic in 1971, using Wood BDA engines.
 Also raced by David Morgan at a couple of late season races.
 Retained by Reeves for Morgan to drive in 1972, and fitted with an 1860cc Wood BDA for the F2 race at Mallory Park in March 1972 which, remarkably, Morgan won.
 Reeves then bought a new BT38 for Morgan, and the BT35 was sold via Alan Jones to John and Chrystal Millard in Australia, who fitted a Ford twin cam for the ANF2 category, but it was four years before the car ran again.
 Raced by John Millard until February 1978 when an accident at Sandown Park damaged the chassis.
 Bought by Denis Lupton in September 1978 still in damaged state and repaired but still not assembled until bought by Bryan Miller (Kiama, NSW) in 1999.
 Retained by Miller until May 2014 when bought by John Hughes and shipped back to England.